kavya-26331/walmart-sales-forecasting/README.md

 Periodic Model Retraining
 ```

-A practical starting strategy for this project is **weekly forecasting and monitoring with periodic model retraining**.
+A practical starting strategy is **weekly forecasting and monitoring with periodic model retraining**.
 The current project demonstrates this workflow using the historical Walmart dataset rather than a live Walmart data stream.

+---

+## Future Enhancements

+- Connect the system to a live sales data source
+- Store forecasts in a database
+- Add automated model retraining
+- Add email/dashboard alerts
+- Forecast at individual Store–Department level
+- Add automated model monitoring
+- Deploy the complete system to the cloud
+- Add authentication and user management

+---

 ## Conclusion

 This project demonstrates an end-to-end approach to **retail sales forecasting**, from data exploration and anomaly analysis to model comparison, Prophet-based forecasting, business impact analysis, and interactive visualization.

 > **Goal: Transform historical Walmart sales data into actionable weekly forecasts for better business planning.**

+---

+## License

+This project is intended for educational and portfolio purposes.
+The dataset is provided by Kaggle under its respective terms of use.

+## Acknowledgements

+- Kaggle — Walmart Recruiting – Store Sales Forecasting dataset
+- Prophet — Meta's open-source forecasting library
+- The open-source community behind Python, React, and FastAPI

+---

+**If you find this project useful, consider giving it a ⭐ on GitHub.**